 We are a people among whom those who look or think differently can be united in love and fellowship, centered on the person and grace of Jesus Christ.

-- We bridge cultural, racial, economic and gender barriers for Christ
+- We bridge cultural, racial, economic and gender divides for Christ

-- We embrace the gifts of the global and historical Church
+- We embrace the gifts and guide of the global and historical Church

 They have 3 wonderful kids – Makenna, Brooklyn, and Noah.
 Jordan loved the San Diego Chargers until they moved to LA.
 Now he feels disillusioned.
 These days, Jordan and Holly love good coffee the most, because these kids wake up early.